xnuohz/DeeperGCN-dgl/README.md

 * DyResGEN: Norm + ReLU + DyGEN + Addition

 * ogbn-proteins
+  - node features is initialized via a sum aggregation of their connected edges
+  - a 112-layer DyResGEN with softmax aggregator
+  - using layer normalization
+  - hidden size is 64
+  - dropout is 0.1
+  - using Adam with lr(0.01) and epochs(1000)
 * ogbn-arxiv
-    - a 28-layer ResGEN model with softmax aggregator
+  - a 28-layer ResGEN with softmax aggregator
   - beta is fixed as 0.1
   - using batch normalization
   - hidden size is 128
   - dropout is 0.5
   - using Adam with lr(0.01) and epochs(500)
 * ogbg-ppa
+  - node features is initialized via a sum aggregation of their connected edges
+  - a 28-layer ResGEN with softmax aggregator
+  - beta is fixed as 0.1
+  - using layer normalization
+  - hidden size is 128
+  - dropout is 0.5
+  - using Adam with lr(0.01) and epochs(200)
 * ogbg-molhiv
+  - a 7-layer DyResGEN with softmax aggregator
+  - beta is learnable
+  - using batch normalization
+  - hidden size is 256
+  - dropout is 0.5
+  - using Adam with lr(0.01) and epochs(300)

 ### Usage